Skip to main content

 One practical implication of this advisor stack is speed: where a debtor can assemble a full “first-day” suite and present a sale calendar quickly, the bankruptcy can function as a court-supervised transaction platform rather than a prolonged operational turnaround.

 The endgame: chapter 7 conversion after core sales.
 Not every large chapter 11 sale case ends in a confirmed plan.
-In Coach’s case, the court entered an order converting the chapter 11 cases to chapter 7 effective December 31, 2024. doc:1755426 A separate filing reflects the U.S. Trustee’s appointment of Alfred T. Giuliano as chapter 7 trustee on the conversion effective date. doc:1769248
+In Coach's case, the court entered a Conversion Order converting the chapter 11 cases to chapter 7 effective December 31, 2024.
+A separate trustee appointment notice reflects the U.S. Trustee's appointment of Alfred T. Giuliano as chapter 7 trustee on the conversion effective date.

 Several features of the conversion framework are worth highlighting for practitioners:

-• The conversion order preserved prior sale orders and related orders entered during the chapter 11 cases, meaning the transaction structure and good-faith purchaser protections remained intact after conversion. doc:1755426
+• The Conversion Order preserved prior sale orders and related orders entered during the chapter 11 cases, meaning the transaction structure and good-faith purchaser protections remained intact after conversion.

 This is a common pattern in multi-asset sale cases where the “operating” businesses are sold, leaving behind an estate focused on reconciliation of claims, residual asset monetization, potential preference/fraudulent transfer analysis, and final distributions.
 For creditors and counterparties, the shift to chapter 7 often changes who is making decisions (a trustee rather than debtor management) and can affect the pace and litigation posture of claim resolution.